Easiest Gingerbread Cookies

 • Put the egg whites and cream of tartar in the bowl of your stand mixer.
 Start whisking on low speed until frothy.

-• Increase the speed and once the egg whites form soft peaks, start adding the icing sugar one tablespoon at a time.
+• Increase the speed and once the egg whites form soft peaks, start adding the powdered sugar one tablespoon at a time.
 Continue to whisk until the icing drops slowly off a spoon.
+Always keep the royal icing covered otherwise it will quickly dry out.

 • If the icing is too thin you can add more icing sugar.
 If too thick, thin it with a little water or lemon juice.
 You will want the icing to be quite thick if you are making a gingerbread house.